Ahh, nothing quite a long road trip. One lasting several days, weeks, or possibly even months! These 37 best road trip tips cover -

 After all, if you choose to do X, you're giving up on doing Y. Which could be a great decision!
 It's easier to make that decision when you know what X and Y mean.

 5. Don't book motels in advance (usually)

 In other words, stay flexible.
 That goes hand in hand with the spontaneity we just mentioned.

-There are times and places where booking in advance make sense.
-A lot of sense, in fact.
-They include –
+There are times and places where booking in advance makes sense.
+It makes a lot of sense.
+The list includes -

 - Popular national parks

 - Other super popular destinations

 Book in advance if your road trip takes you to Yellowstone National Park and you want to spend a night or two inside the park.
 Do that even if you think you'll stay in West Yellowstone, Gardiner, or Jackson.
 If you don't, you could end up without a place to stay - or have to pay exorbitant prices for accommodation.